Llanelly and Mynydd Mawr Railway: Early waggonways

 In the 1760s the area around Llanelly had considerable colliery activity, and there were five short canals from pits to the sea shore; the heavy mineral was brought to shipping for onward transport, at a time when there were no usable roads or railways.

 In 1769 Kymer's Canal was opened between pits in the Gwendraeth Valley and the coast; there were a number of basic wooden tramways in connection with it, covering the short distance between the mouth of the pits and the nearby canal.

 At the time coal was loaded into ships at Llanelly by beaching them on the mudflats, or using lighters to ferry coal out to larger vessels anchored off-shore.
 Wharves were an obvious solution, and one of the first was built in 1795 to serve a canal from pits owned by William Roderick, Thomas Bowen and Margaret Griffiths.
 This was later developed as the Pemberton's Dock.

 In March 1797 Alexander Raby arranged a lease with Dame Mary Mansell, owner of the Stradey Estate, entitling him to work coal measures on the estate.
 Raby undertook to mine 5,000 tons of coal annually and there were penalties if he failed to do so (or to pay the corresponding royalty).
 In January 1798 he concluded further leases on the property, and one of these authorised him to construct his own tramroad to connect his coal and ironworks with a new shipping place on the mudflats at Llanelly.
 Raby's 'new iron way' was built on the alignment of an earlier waggonway which had linked the Caemain pit with what was then the beach at Sandy.

 Alexander Raby's dock was a short distance to the north-west of Pemberton's Dock, and it later became known as the Carmarthenshire Dock.
 This dock and the tramroad serving it came into use by 1799.
 The most notable feature of the tramroad was an iron bridge over the River Lliedi at Sandy, which is believed to have been the world's third iron railway bridge.

-The Carmarthenshire Railway
+The Carmarthenshire Railway or Tramroad

 A canal was still under consideration to connect the collieries in the hills with the harbour at Llanelly, but it was realised that the hilly terrain was difficult for canals, and from 1800 Raby planned a tramroad instead.
-In 1801 he promoted the Carmarthen Railway or Tramroad; it obtained Parliamentary Authority on 3 June 1802 and was second only to the Surrey Iron Railway in doing so.
+In 1801 he promoted the Carmarthenshire Railway or Tramroad; it was authorised by the Carmarthenshire Railway or Tramroad Company Act 1802 (42 Geo.
+3. c. lxxx) on 3 June 1802 and was the third to do so after the Lake Lock Rail Road and the Surrey Iron Railway.
 Capital was £25,000 and it was to use the trackbed of a former waggonway.
 It was also to construct a harbour at the mouth of the River Lliedi.